AdaCore/training_material/courses/spark_for_ada_programmers/15_spark_boundary.rst

 * GNAT compiler generates startup and closing code

-  - Procedure :code:`adainit` calls elaboration code
+  - Procedure :ada:`adainit` calls elaboration code
-  - Procedure :code:`adafinal` calls finalization code
+  - Procedure :ada:`adafinal` calls finalization code
   - These are generated in the file generated by :toolname:`GNATbind`

 * When using a main procedure not in Ada

-  - Main procedure should declare :code:`adainit` and :code:`adafinal`
+  - Main procedure should declare :ada:`adainit` and :ada:`adafinal`

     .. code:: ada

        extern void adainit (void);
        extern void adafinal (void);

-  - Main procedure should call :code:`adainit` and :code:`adafinal`
+  - Main procedure should call :ada:`adainit` and :ada:`adafinal`

 * When generating a stand-alone library